Axel Schylström: Music career

 Schylström began his music career in 2015, after being selected to compete in season eleven of Swedish Idol.
 He progressed through the competition, until getting eliminated ninth in the live shows, placing 4th.

 Melodifestivalen 2017

 In 2016, he was confirmed to be taking part in Melodifestivalen 2017 with the song "När ingen ser".
 He competed in the fourth semi-final, held on 25 February 2017, where he qualified to andra chansen.
 In andra chansen, held on 4 March, he competed against Lisa Ajax and her song "I Don't Give A" for a spot in the final, but lost the duel.

 Melodifestivalen 2023

-In November 2022, Axel alondside with other 27 singers was confirmed to take part in Melodifestivalen 2023.
+In November 2022, Axel along with other 27 singers was confirmed to take part in Melodifestivalen 2023.
 On 25 February 2023, he performed his song "Gorgeous" in the fourth semi-final.
 Schylström came up 4th in the second round of voting, only one point away from qualifying to the second chance.